Git, and Workflow Fundamentals

 git pull origin main

 While you were making changes, some of your colleagues could integrate their branches into the main branch.
 That’s why, before pushing the changes, you always need the current version of the main branch, and you will do so by pulling it to your local machine.
 This will make sure that you are on track with the current version, and you can safely push and merge your branch to the main.
+Conflicts - Conflicts are common in the development process.
+They often occur when someone is making changes on the same file as you while starting the merge process or during the one.
+For more information on how to solve them, check https://www.simplilearn.com/tutorials/git-tutorial/merge-conflicts-in-git

 git merge some branch name git checkout

-After you have done all steps above, it’s time to implement your changes to the main branch, and you will do so by switching to main branch with git checkout main, merge it with ‘some branch name’ with git merge some branch name and push the changes with git push
+After you have done all steps above, it’s time to implement your changes to the main branch, and you will do so by switching to main branch with git checkout main, merge it with ‘some branch name’ with git merge some branch name and push the changes with git push.

 Also, keep in mind that there are git branching naming conventions for better quality and faster understanding of what you or someone did.
 This concept is highly recommended and mandatory used by most companies.
 Check it out on https://codingsight.com/git-branching-naming-convention-best-practices/